Prices from £15.99

 The use of Finasteride may negatively affect your fertility.
 Speak to your doctor or pharmacist if you have any concerns.

-If you abruptly stop treatment, there is a high chance your hair loss will resume at the rate before taking Finasteride.
+If you abruptly stop taking finasteride, it is likely your hair loss will resume at the rate before you began treatment.
 Furthermore, you may lose hairs which have grown during the course of taking Finasteride.
 Before stopping treatment, you should speak to your doctor.

-While there is no specific instruction on what time to take Finasteride, it is important to take Finasteride at the same time every day.
-If you often forget when to take your medication, consider putting a reminder on your phone.
+While there is no specific instruction on the optimal time to take Finasteride, it is essential to take 1mg of Finasteride at the same time every day.
+If you often forget when to take your medication, take it as soon as you remember.
+Consider putting a reminder on your phone to remind you when to take your medicine next.

 Additional resources